 The firm may waive these minimums on a case-by-case basis.

 Brinker Capital provides in-house and outsourced investment management services to its clients.
 It does this through its model portfolios.
 Each strategy has a distinct objective, and the firm determines which is appropriate for clients based on a deep analysis of their financial situation and goals.

 Brinker Capital Investment Philosophy

 The firm utilizes different model portfolios.
-Based on your answers to an investment-strategy questionnaire, the firm will apply one of its portfolio models to your assets.
+Based on your answers to an investment-strategy questionnaire, the firm will recommend one of its model portfolios for you.
 We describe these models as well as sub-models below:

 Core Guided Portfolios - various Brinker-managed asset allocation models for both taxable and nontaxable accounts that utilize separate account managers, mutual funds and ETFs to implement different risk tolerance-based portfolios